-The betting format and how a player wins differentiates Maverick

-21 from traditional blackjack.
-In Maverick 21 there is no bank or banker taking on all players, collecting all losses, and Instead, players play against each other. paying all winners.
+The betting format and how a player wins differentiates Action Jack from traditional blackjack.
+In Action Jack there is no bank or banker taking on all players, collecting all losses, and paying all winners.
+Instead, players play against each other.
 In blackjack, "[e]ach player bets only with the dealer" or the house which is the banker.
 Richard L. Frey, According to Hoyle 205-206 (1970).
 Thus, a player's cards must beat only the dealer's cards in traditional blackjack.
-In Maverick 21, however, a player must beat all of the other players' cards in order to win as in poker.
-The amount a player can wins is also In blackjack, a player's potential winnings is based different. on the amount he or she wagers while in Maverick 21, a player's winnings is based on the number of players in the game and whether there is another winner.
+In Action Jack, however, a player must beat all of the other players' cards in order to win as in poker.
+The amount a player can wins is also different.
+In blackjack, a player's potential winnings is based on the amount he or she wagers while in Action Jack, a player's winnings is based on the amount the player wages as well as the number of players in the game, the amount those players have wagered, and whether there is another winner.
 Also, the strategies that a player uses change when he or she is playing against other players and not against a bank.
-These variations in the game are sufficient to conclude Maverick 21 is not traditional blackjack by another name.
+These variations in the game are sufficient to conclude that Action Jack is not traditional blackjack by another name.

 The IGRA excludes from class II gaming "any banking card games, including baccarat, chemin de fer, or blackjack (21)..."
 25 U.S.C. § 2703(7)(B)(i).
 Although blackjack is specifically exclude from class II gaming, the wording of this provision seemingly prohibits only banking games.
-Blackjack may be played a class II game if played in a non-banking format.
+Blackjack may be played as a class II game if played in a non-banking format.
 The legislative history of the IGRA supports this interpretation.
 The Senate Report on the IGRA describes the distinction between banking and non-banking card games as follows: